uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Therefore, we conclude that Aboriginal claims of title and rights should be accepted on assertion, with the burden of proof placed on those who object to such claims.

 #### Call to Action

 52. We call upon the Government of Canada, provincial and territorial governments, and the courts to adopt the following legal principles:

-i.
-Aboriginal title claims are accepted once the Aboriginal claimant has established occupation over a particular territory at a particular point in time.
+    1. Aboriginal title claims are accepted once the Aboriginal claimant has established occupation over a particular territory at a particular point in time.

-ii.
-Once Aboriginal title has been established, the burden of proving any limitation on any rights arising from the existence of that title shifts to the party asserting such a limitation.
+    2. Once Aboriginal title has been established, the burden of proving any limitation on any rights arising from the existence of that title shifts to the party asserting such a limitation.
 The report of the Royal Commission on Aboriginal Peoples emphasized that the restoration of civic trust is essential to reconciliation.
 It concluded that “the purpose of engaging in a transaction of acknowledgement and forgiveness is not to bind Aboriginal and non-Aboriginal people in a repeating drama of blame and guilt, but jointly to acknowledge the past so that both sides are freed to embrace a shared future with a measure of trust.”
 The report added that “the restoration of trust is essential to the great enterprise of forging peaceful relations.”[^65]